dendronhq/handbook/handbook/handbook.sop.daily-update.md

 - during the daily update, one person should be responsible for taking notes
 - useful to use something like [gitduck](http://gitduck.com/) to screen share and go over priorities
 - afterwards, notes should be committed and notes for the next day should be created
+- all daily updates should be checked in and pushed by 6pm local time or before 8AM Pacific time (which ever one is earlier)